tianbo137/baihuqian.github.io/_posts/Statistics/2020-11-5-MarkovChain.md

     In a Markov chain, the future depends only upon the present, NOT upon the past.

-The above random walk is a **Markov process**, where the term *Markov* has meaning similar to that of the term *memoryless* used for the exponential distribution, in that we can "forget the past":
+The above random walk is a *Markov* in the sense that it is *memoryless* as used for the exponential distribution and we can "forget the past":

 $$
 \begin{align}